How to Stop Window Condensation

 What causes window condensation?

-When warm, moist air comes into contact with a cold window, it releases some moisture onto the glass as water droplets.
+When warm, moist air comes into contact with a cold window, it releases moisture onto the glass as water droplets.
 This is window condensation.

-There is a precise point when condensation occurs which is known as the dew point.
-This point is reached when the air is cooled to a specific temperature, at which point it releases water.
+There is a precise point when condensation occurs, which is known as the dew point.
+This is reached when the air is cooled to a specific temperature, at which point it releases water.
+The colder the window, the easier it is for the dew point to be met.
+You’ll often find condensation forming initially at the bottom and edges of windows, as these are the coldest areas.

 Condensation on windows in winter

-Window condensation is usually a bigger issue in colder months.
 At Permagard, we receive hundreds of calls from people wanting to know how to stop condensation on their windows in winter.

-During the winter months, you’re more likely to have the heating on which warms the air in your home.
-Now, warm air actually holds more moisture than cold air, so humidity is higher.
-You’re also less likely to have windows open in the winter, so the moist air can’t escape.
-The surface temperature of your windows is also much lower.
-Together this means there’s more moisture in your home that will be deposited more easily onto colder surfaces like windows and outside walls.
-The colder the night, the more condensation you’re likely to experience.
+During the winter months, you’re more likely to have the heating on, which warms the air in your home.
+Warm air holds more moisture than cold air, so humidity is higher.
+You’re also less likely to open windows in the winter, so the moist air can’t escape.
+The surface temperature of your windows will also be much lower.

 If you’re getting lots of condensation on the internal side of your windows, then there’s a chance that you’ll also be getting condensation in other areas of your home that are less visible.
 This can lead to further instances of black mould and potentially more significant structural damage.